-Except in cases of EMERGENCY, students and teachers are NOT to be called during class time.
+Except in cases of EMERGENCY, students and teachers are NOT to be personally called during school hours.
 In order to maximize the use of instructional time, calls to the School Office with requests to deliver messages to students should be made only in case of an emergency.